anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 </p>

 Due to the alpha and epsilon decay, this agent learns slower than the initial training but is much more stable once it has reached its optimum performance just below 1 million.
 This maximum score is lower than we experienced without the exploration permitted by implementing an epsilon greedy policy, perhaps due to alpha decaying during exploration, such that when the agent has almost completed its exploration period it is difficult for it to learn more.
-For this agent (only 2 possible states, flap or no flap) and environment (repeating) it is likely that exploration doesn't lead to an eventual increase in performance, and it is the alpha decay offering the stability observed.
+For this agent (only 2 possible states, flap or no flap) and environment (repeating) it is likely that it is the alpha decay and not the ability to explore offering the stability observed.

 ### Validation